Port-au-Prince

 Port-au-Prince (/ˌpɔrt oʊ ˈprɪns/ PORT-_-oh-_-PRINSS; /fr/; Pòtoprens, /ht/) is the capital and most populous city of Haiti.
 The city's population was estimated at 1,200,000 in 2022 with the metropolitan area estimated at a population of 2,618,894.
 The metropolitan area is defined by the IHSI as including the communes of Port-au-Prince, Delmas, Cité Soleil, Tabarre, Carrefour, and Pétion-Ville.

 The city of Port-au-Prince is on the Gulf of Gonâve: the bay on which the city lies, which acts as a natural harbor, has sustained economic activity since the civilizations of the Taíno.
 It was first incorporated under French colonial rule in 1749.
 The city's layout is similar to that of an amphitheater; commercial districts are near the water, while residential neighborhoods are located on the hills above.
 Its population is difficult to ascertain due to the rapid growth of slums in the hillsides above the city; however, recent estimates place the metropolitan area's population at around 3.7 million, nearly a third of the country's national population.
 The city was catastrophically affected by a massive earthquake in 2010, with large numbers of structures damaged or destroyed.
 Haiti's government estimated the death toll to be 230,000.
-Gang violence is extensive, and kidnappings, massacres, and gang rapes are common occurrences, often with the complicity of police officers and politicians.
+Since 2020, Port-au-Prince has been paralyzed by extensive gang violence; kidnappings, massacres, and gang rapes are common occurrences, often with the complicity of police officers and politicians.

 Etymology

-Port-au-Prince literally means "Prince's Port", but it is unclear which prince was the honoree.
+Port-au-Prince translates to "Prince's Port", but it is unclear which prince was the honoree.
 A theory is that the place is named after Le Prince, a ship captained by de Saint-André which arrived in the area in 1706.

 However, the islets in the bay had already been known as les îlets du Prince as early as 1680, predating the ship's arrival.

 Furthermore, the port and the surrounding region continued to be known as Hôpital, named after the filibusters' hospital.

 French colonial commissioner Étienne Polverel named the city Port-Républicain on 23 September 1793 "in order that the inhabitants be kept continually in mind of the obligations which the French Revolution imposed on them".
 It was later renamed back to Port-au-Prince by Jacques I, Emperor of Haiti.

 When Haiti was divided between a kingdom in the north and a republic in the south, Port-au-Prince was the capital of the republic, under the leadership of Alexandre Pétion.
 Henri Christophe renamed the city Port-aux-Crimes after the assassination of Jacques I at Pont Larnage (now known as Pont-Rouge, and located north of the city).